-David is a man of considerable size, towering over me with at least an extra twelve inches.
-He is muscular in build, loves his two dogs more than anything and has the sweet, soft eyes of a man well-traveled.
-Originally from the south, David bopped around a great deal growing up and had just returned from a thirteen-month-long road trip.
+David Draper is a man of considerable size, towering over me with at least an extra twelve inches.
+He is muscular in build and loves his two dogs more than any human I know.

-I found a perfect nut placement from an incredibly awkward stance.
-I readied my right hand for a lock as I decisively sunk my index finger in the crack.
-My feet sat high and Parker coaxed me to go higher.
+I found a nut placement from an incredibly awkward stance.
+Parker coaxed me to go higher.
 I slapped with my left and then pinched hard, establishing my right foot out to the side.
-When I stood, I twisted my left hip into the wall.
-Nervous about having my nut so far below me now, I took a breath and locked a finger downward into the thin crack.
-That’s when I brought my left foot directly underneath me—and that was a mistake.
+I turned my left hip into the wall and was nervous about having my gear so far below me.
+I took a breath and locked a finger down into the thin crack and brought my left foot directly underneath me—but that was a mistake.

 I’m coming off, I thought.

 The fall felt big, but it felt good to take a winger.
 It was the first fall I’d taken in a very long time, unplanned and euphoric.

 A few weeks ago, I had been climbing with Gašper Pintar in the Creek.
 I took on a yellow Metolius on Death of a Cowboy (5.13-).
 Gašper’s observation: “I used to be afraid like you, and what’s changed is that now, I tell myself to go for it.
 Why not?
 The gear is safe.”

 Remembering those words when I was above my last piece, I followed his advice and pushed until I fell.